Multi-Winner Voting with Approval Preferences: The Core

-There are two components in \Cref{def:core_approx1}: The satisfaction-approximation component says that a voter $i \in V$ has an incentive to deviate towards $T$ only if her gain in satisfaction is sufficiently large, that is, if $i$'s satisfaction in $T$ is greater at least by a multiplicative factor of $\gamma$ \emph{and} an additive factor of $\eta$ than her satisfaction in~$W$.
+There are two components in \Cref{def:core_approx1}: The satisfaction-approximation component says that a voter~$i$ has an incentive to deviate towards $T$ only if her gain in satisfaction is sufficiently large, that is, if $i$'s satisfaction in $T$ is greater at least by a multiplicative factor of $\gamma$ \emph{and} an additive factor of $\eta$ than her satisfaction in~$W$.
 The group-size-approximation component prohibits deviations towards sets $T$ which are (by a multiplicative factor of $\beta$) smaller than $k \cdot \frac{|V|}{n}$, as imposed by the core.
 If $\gamma = 1$, then we omit the term ``$\gamma$-multiplicative'' from the name of the property.
 Similarly, if $\eta = 0$ we omit the term ``$\eta$-additive'', and if $\beta = 1$, then we omit the term ``$\beta$-group-size''.
 The satisfaction-approximation and the group-size approximation are incomparable.

-When considering the problem of approximating the core, we can distinguish two classes of algorithms that have been considered in the literature.
-The first class contains dedicated algorithms, which are mostly based on dependent rounding of fractional committees.
-The second class consists of well-known rules, such as PAV or Rule~X.
+When considering the problem of approximating the core, we distinguish two classes of algorithms.
+The first class contains dedicated approximation algorithms, which are mostly based on dependent rounding of fractional committees.
+The second class consists of established rules, such as PAV or the Method of Equal Shares, which can be shown to approximate the core (to some degree).

 \citet{jiang2019approx} present an algorithm that provides $32$-group-size approximation to the core.
 Their approach is based on dependent rounding of lotteries that are in expectation in the core (the existence of such lotteries is guaranteed by \Cref{thm:core_in_expectation}).
-Notably, the approach of \citet{jiang2019approx} extends much beyond the approval-based preferences.
+Notably, the approach of \citet{jiang2019approx} extends much beyond the approval-based preferences; for cardinal utilities they round a lottery that in expectation $2$-approximates the core and obtain a discrete committee with the $32$-group-size approximation guarantee.

 \citet{fain2018fair} present a family of algorithms based on dependent rounding of fractional committees (returned by a linear program that closely resembles the formulation of PAV as an integer linear program).
-For each $\lambda \in (1,2]$ they provide an algorithm that guarantees a $\lambda$-multiplicative-$\eta$-additive-satisfaction \mbox{$\frac{1}{2 - \lambda}$-group}-size approximation to the core, where $\eta = O\left(\frac{1}{\lambda^4} \log(\frac{k}{\lambda})\right)$.
+For each $\lambda \in (1,2]$ they provide an algorithm that guarantees a $\lambda$-multiplicative-$\eta$-additive-satisfaction \mbox{$\frac{1}{2 - \lambda}$-group}-size approximation to the core, where $\eta = O\left(\frac{1}{\lambda^4} \log\left(\frac{k}{\lambda}\right)\right)$.
 Their algorithm naturally extends to a more general model related to participatory budgeting.